xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 later, data normalization and rudimentary natural language processing.
 Finally, such exercises can lead to the basics of remote server management, networking, security, and encryption.

-[^ln-bash]: "Bash is the GNU Project's shell.
-Bash is the Bourne Again SHell.
-Bash is an sh-compatible shell that incorporates useful features from the Korn shell (ksh) and C shell (csh).
-It is intended to conform to the IEEE POSIX P1003.2/ISO 9945.2 Shell and Tools standard.
-It offers functional improvements over sh for both programming and interactive use.
-In addition, most sh scripts can be run by Bash without modification" [@free_software_foundation_gnu_2007].

 ### 3.2 Python